 Create wireframes and conduct user testing

-You’ve established what sort of content needs to be included on your ecommerce website, how it should be grouped and interlinked, and what each content group should be called.
+You’ve established what sort of content needs to be included on your ecommerce website design, how it should be grouped and interlinked, and what each content group should be called.
 To round off the process, you’ll create wireframes and conduct user testing.

 There are several methods you can avail yourself of to test your IA.
 Among the most popular and effective ones are card sorting, tree testing, and click testing.
 By testing early and often, you will ensure that the final design is user-friendly, logical, and easy to navigate.
 All crucial components of good UX!